Slopes of $F$-isocrystals over abelian varieties: Introduction

-Proposition \ref{i-comm-fund-group:p} is proved using an Eckmann--Hilton argument, exploiting the K\"unneth formula for these Tannaka groups (Proposition \ref{kunneth-formula:p}).
-Theorem \ref{i-fini:t} then follows from a combination of the theory of weights for overconvergent $F$-isocrystals, as developed in \cite{Ked06}, and the global monodromy theorem, proved in \cite[Thm.
-4.9]{Cre92} and \cite[Thm.
-3.4.4]{D'Ad20a}.
-If $k$ is not finite, we cannot rely on the global monodromy theorem, since it is false already for ordinary elliptic curves over $\bar{\F}_p$.
-To prove Theorem \ref{i-main:t} we reduce instead to the case of $F$-isocrystals of rank $1$, where the constancy is well-known.
+If $k$ is not finite, we cannot rely on the $p$-adic global monodromy theorem, since it is false already for ordinary elliptic curves over $\bar{\F}_p$.
+To prove Theorem \ref{i-main:t} we reduce instead to the case of generically isoclinic $F$-isocrystals, where the global constancy follows from the semi-continuity of the slope polygon.

-\spa If $X$ is a smooth proper variety over an algebraically closed field $k$, we deduce from Proposition \ref{i-comm-fund-group:p} the following result for the subcategory $\Isoc(X)_F\subseteq \Isoc(X)$ spanned by those convergent isocrystals which can be endowed with a Frobenius structure (see Definition \ref{Fable:d}).
+\spa If $X$ is a smooth proper variety over an algebraically closed field $k$, we also deduce from Proposition \ref{i-comm-fund-group:p} a comparison between isocrystals over $X$ and the ones over the Albanese variety $\mathrm{Alb}_X$.
+Let $\Isoc(X)_F\subseteq \Isoc(X)$ be the subcategory spanned by those convergent isocrystals which can be endowed with a Frobenius structure.